thespcrewroy/SoftwareEngineeringTutorials/README.md

 ## UI/UX Design
 * **Diagrams.net:** create wireframes for websites, mobile apps, and software interfaces using built-in UI components

+## Web Builders
+* **Shopify:** web builder for e-commerce stores
+    * **Aftersell:** offers post-purchase upsells without needing coding experience
+    * **Upcart:** customizable cart drawers with in-cart upsells, cross-sells, and rewards
+* **SquareSpace:** web builder for beautiful design portfolios and websites
+* **Webflow:** web builder for custom professional sites
+* **Website Validator:** validates HTML markup
+* **Wix:** web builder for beginners
+* **Wordpress:** web builder offering the most-customization for software engineers

 ## Frontend
 * **PHP:** server-side scripting language primarily used to build dynamic websites
+* **Javascript:** a versatile programming language used to create interactive websites
+* **Typescript:** a statically typed superset of JavaScript that adds type safety, tooling, and modern features
 * **Javascript XML (JSX):** a JavaScript syntax extension used in React to interface components with HTML-like code inside JavaScript
 * **Typescript XML (TSX):** Combines Typscript with JSX to build components HTML-like code inside JavaScript
+* **TailwindCSS:** a utility-first CSS framework by composing small reusable styling classes directly in HTML or JSX.
+* **Bootstrap:** a popular CSS framework using prebuilt UI components and layout utilities
 * **Docusaurus:** static-site open-source documentation website generator framework built by Meta
 * **Gatsby:** a React-based static site generation framework used to build fast and optimized websites
+* **ReactJS:** a JavaScript library developed by Meta for building fast component-based user interfaces
+* **NextJS:** a React-based full-stack web framework for building fast web applications with server-side rendering and static site generation
+* **Framer Motion:** a React animation library used to create smooth interactive animations and transitions for web applications
+* **MagicUI:** a collection of prebuilt animated UI components and design elements for React and Tailwind CSS

 ## Backend
 * **Ruby:** dynamic OOP programming language designed for simplicity and developer productivity